CrommVardek/Slushie/plonk_prover/README.md

 #### Nullifier Hash

-Circuit checks that nullifier hash from public inputs equal to the computed nullifier hash from secrets inputs
+Circuit checks that the nullifier hash from public inputs equal to the computed nullifier hash from secrets inputs

 #### Merkle Tree

-Using leaf index program generate path from root to this leaf.
+Using the leaf index program generates the path from the root to this leaf.
 For example, for this tree:

 ```
     R